LilleJohs/UseNano.org/README.md

 If you want to add a new feature or make a better design for the website, please contact me and we'll discuss it.

 ---
+### Run in development
+---
+The website runs with Nodejs on backend and React on front end.
+To run it locally, download all dependencies on both client side and server side, go to root folder and type 'npm run dev'.